It is a Limited Company; Transparency Task Force Ltd, that is wholly owned and controlled by Andy Agathangelou, its Founder.

 For Companies House information, see here: https://beta.companieshouse.gov.uk/company/09698368

-The Transparency Task Force is being converted to Social Enterprise.
+The Transparency Task Force has become a Social Enterprise

 The Transparency Task Force operates as a not-for profit with the sole purpose of driving positive, progressive and purposeful finance reform.